 China-India border is not “explosive”

-The source said that as a big power, China had to deal with the Sino-Indian border issue with full rationality and restraint, committed to maintaining peace in the border areas.
-On the other side, the way the Indian media reported developments, on the contrary, was nothing but careless, and provocative, triggering all kinds of emotions.
+The source said that as a big power, China had to deal with the Sino-Indian border issue with circumspection and restraint, committed to maintaining peace in the border areas.
+On the other side, the way the Indian media reported developments was, on the contrary, nothing but careless and provocative, triggering all kinds of emotions.
 This was not a good end.

 The insider said that the Sino-Indian border issue was a historical issue and that a reasonable and mutually acceptable solution should be sought through equitable discussion.
 At present, although the border issue has not yet been resolved, there is no explosive situation, or an imminent war-like situation.
 It is hoped that the Indian media will not add oil and vinegar, and intensify contradictions, but be objective, calm, and rational.

-Singapore “Lianhe Zaobao” said that according to scholars and as per details of the reports, the Chinese road expansion project is estimated to be carried out in China, and there is no dispute.
+Singapore “Lianhe Zaobao” said that according to scholars and as per details of the reports, the Chinese road expansion project is estimated to be carried out within China (where) there is no dispute.
 The scholar also reminded that although China agreed to stop the road at the end of the confrontation, Beijing’s road construction in the border area is part of the border infrastructure planning, and the project would certainly be restarted in the future.

-Concerned persons told the “Global Times” reporter said that the Indian Defense Minister’s visit to the Nathu La pass and other areas in the vicinity reflects the importance attached by the Indian government to the Sino-Indian border issue, Projecting victory is also for internal reasons, as indeed are assertions of sovereignty for the benefit of the international community.
-Of course, for the Chinese side too, it is not a bad thing, but demonstrates their good will.
+Concerned persons told the “Global Times” reporter said that the Indian Defense Minister’s visit to the Nathu La pass and other areas in the vicinity reflects the importance attached by the Indian government to the Sino-Indian border issue, Projecting victory is also for internal reasons, as indeed the assertions of sovereignty are for the benefit of the international community.
+Of course, for the Chinese side too, it is not a bad thing, for it also demonstrates their (face of) good will.

 Some analysts believe that after the end of the confrontation, India continues to strengthen control of the border areas, and official visits to the border area have been taking place in wave after waves.
 But at the same time, given the many contradictions in India and India’s development needs, India also needs a peaceful and tranquil border and international environment.
 It cannot easily revert to hostility with China.